h4xryu/Dataset-for-12-lead-ECG-Paper-detection/README.md

 # 12-Lead ECG Dataset for YOLOv7

 This repository provides resources and scripts to prepare and augment 12-lead ECG datasets for use with YOLOv7 models.
-The scripts include utilities for crawling background images, augmenting ECG data with various effects, and managing dataset organization.
+The scripts include utilities for crawling background images, augmenting ECG data with various effects, extracting Regions of Interest (ROIs), and managing dataset organization.

 ## Contents